The Article is written by Mohamed Sultan Maricar from Crescent School of Law, B S Abdur Rahman Crescent Institute of Science & Technology, Chennai.

 Reasons For Low Convention

-Most of the custodial deaths were because of custodial torture, which resulted in suicide and death in hospitals during treatment.
+Most of the custodial deaths were because of custodial violence, which resulted in suicide and death in hospitals during treatment.

 In case of Prakash Singh (2006), the Court issued six major guidelines regarding the implementation of the police reforms based on the recommendations of the NPC and directed the Central and State Governments to implement them.
 However, the guidelines neglected police accountability to the public on the issue of human rights violations and other rights.